siserin/blind9/doc/arm/libdns.rst

       $ cd lib/export
       $ make

--  RFC 5011 is not supported in the validating stub resolver of the export library.
+-  :rfc:`5011` is not supported in the validating stub resolver of the export library.
 In fact, it is not clear whether it should: trust anchors would be a system-wide configuration which would be managed by an administrator, while the stub resolver will be used by ordinary